Want to make the transition to a climate-friendly home, but not sure where to start? Get Your Electrification Roadmap®

 How to “Hard Launch” your heat pump (on social)

 Social media is a great place to share your story!
 We created these love notes to make it easy.
+What is an example of a hard launched relationship?
+Sending ’em a Valentine, of course!

 They are yours to save, use, and share!
 You can tag us on any of these platforms (Facebook, Instagram, Threads, Twitter, LinkedIn, and TikTok).